aquanetwork/aquachain/README.md

 ## GET AQUACHAIN

-To begin, you must have the aquachain command.
 The `aquachain` command is a portable program that doesn't really need an 'installer', you can run it from anywhere.
 When you first start `aquachain` you will connect to the peer-to-peer network and start downloading the chain.
 To change the way aquachain runs, for example testnet, or rpc, use command line flags.
+The location of your keys can be printed with: `aquachain account list`

 List all command line flags using the `-h` flag, or `aquachain help [subcommand]`

 ## COMPILING

 If you are reading this from the source tree, you can `go build ./cmd/aquachain`

 ** Bugs can be reported at https://github.com/aquanetwork/aquachain/issues/ **

+** Patches can be submitted at Github or Gitlab or Mailing List **

 To [build latest](Documentation/Compiling.md) with go (recommended), simply use 'go get' and look in $GOPATH/bin: